hifiberry/hifiberry-os/doc/usbboot.md

 ## Boot

 As of today, the system will still hang at some point in the boot process.
+This might be caused by bugs in the scripts that handle the disk resizing.
 As this is a feature with a lower priority for us, it might take some time until this will be working.